Hi! I'm Samyu (she/her), a writer, organizer, and Political Science PhD Candidate.

 - research and project management for the Collaborative Multiracial Post-Election Survey (CMPS).

-- communications, graphic design, and planning for the 2024 and 2025 annual meetings of the Western Political Science Association in Vancouver, BC, and Seattle, WA, respectively.
+- communications and planning for the 2024 and 2025 annual meetings of the Western Political Science Association in Vancouver, BC, and Seattle, WA, respectively.

 - research, editorial assistance, and project management for the third edition of Uneven Roads: An Introduction to U.S. Racial and Ethnic Politics.